Data Hiding with Deep Learning: A Survey Unifying Digital Watermarking and Steganography: Noise Injection Techniques

 \subsection{Identity}

-Some earlier deep learning-based data hiding techniques \cite{firstCNN} had no attack simulation and were simply a proof-of-concept for the technique.
-Subsequent models generally include a control training scenario where no noises are added (such as the `Identity' layer in HiDDeN \cite{hidden}.
-Unsurprisingly, techniques where no noise are added during training result in much lower rates of robustness.
-For example, for HiDDeN \cite{hidden}, the model trained exclusively with the Identity layer completely failed in successfully extracted watermarks when exposed to JPEG and Crop distortions (50\% success rate), and performed significantly worse when exposed to all other attack types.
+Some earlier deep learning-based data hiding techniques \cite{firstCNN} did not involve attack simulation and were primarily intended as proof-of-concept demonstrations.
+Subsequent models generally include a control training scenario where no noise is added, such as the "Identity" layer in HiDDeN \cite{hidden}.
+It is unsurprising that techniques without attack simulation during training result in significantly lower levels of robustness.
+For instance, when subjected to JPEG and Crop distortions, the HiDDeN model trained exclusively with the Identity layer had only a 50\% success rate in successfully extracting watermarks and performed considerably worse when exposed to other types of attacks.